Program & Operations Management

 Senior Program Manager, Savannah River Operations

-Mr. Ross is currently a Senior Staff Engineer for AAC.
-In this role, he is responsible for providing systems engineering support for Consolidated Nuclear Security (CNS) located at Oak Ridge, TN and Pantex, TX.
+Mr. Ross is currently a Senior Program Manager at Advanced Automation Corporation.
+In this role, he is responsible for providing systems engineering support for Savannah River Nuclear Solutions as Project Leader for development of an Integrated Electronic Data Environment (IEDE) for the Plutonium Processing Facility.
+Mr. Ross also supports Consolidated Nuclear Security (CNS) located at Oak Ridge, TN and Pantex, TX.
+CNS projects included Reliability Availability Maintainability – Cost (RAM-C), Lifecycle Cost Analysis (LCCA), Failure Modes Effects Analysis (FMEA), and development of functional and operational requirements with associated system requirements documents for a variety of projects utilizing DOORs Requirements Management, and Analysis of Alternatives (AoA).
 Additional tasks on other programs and proposal efforts may be required.

 Mr. Ross worked for InGenics Corporation as a consulting engineer for process development.
 He was responsible for selecting equipment for processing parts to build the Solar Array.
 He compared various manufacturers to meet production expectations and determine costs, and worked within a LEAN manufacturing layout.